rosano/journal/content/posts/01hs1rqxvec496f6xcejpf0q17.md

 ---

-I've been trying to articulate the false sense of pioneering characterized in the fintech reference at the end: the story that businesses tell themselves and the world about 'heading towards the future' while essentially anchoring us deeper into this monetary system.
-Today's version in my head is "There are no leftist startups."
+I've been trying to articulate the false sense of pioneering characterized in the fintech reference at the end: the story that businesses tell themselves and the world about 'heading towards the future' while essentially anchoring us deeper into this monetary system; today's version in my head is "There are no leftist startups."
 Yes to acknowledging where we are. 👍🏽